jhrcook/100DaysOfPython/README.md

 **Day 62 - December 22, 2019:**
 I continued working with K-means clustering, creating silhouette diagrams and using it to segment the colors of an image.

+**Day 63 - December 23, 2019:**
+I learned about using K-Means clustering as a preprocessing step in a classification pipeline and in label-propagation for semi-supervised learning.